-This room overlooks the old side street of the canal and has a unique layout with a round wall, making the room feel even more spacious.
+This room overlooks the old side street of the canal and offers a unique layout with a rounded wall, making the room feel even more spacious.

-In line with the theme, this room is decorated with gorgeous hand crafted wooden antiques and vintage finds.
-Your clothes can be put away in an English Art Deco wardrobe, the desk is a hand painted writing table and a seating area with a settee from the Amsterdam School period allow for a comfortable cup of coffee.
+In line with its theme, this room is decorated with gorgeous handcrafted wooden antiques and vintage findings.
+Your clothes can be stored in an English Art Deco wardrobe, the desk is a hand-painted writing table and a seating area with a settee from the Amsterdam School period allows for a comfortable cup of coffee.

-The bathroom is decorated with a Chinese, wood carved panel with such great detail, that putting it back together took an entire day!
-A Stanley block planer was converted into a bedside lamp and the bed is a custom design and incorporates the round wall.
+The bathroom has been decorated with a Chinese, wood carved panel with such great detail, that putting it back together took an entire day!
+A Stanley block planer was converted into a bedside lamp and the bed is custom designed and incorporated into the round wall.

-The Woodworker room offers an elegant and comfortable retreat, decorated with love for a respectable craft.
+The Woodworker room offers an elegant and comfortable retreat, decorated with love and detail for a respectable craft.

-The Bike Builders room offers great views of the canal.
-The bathroom with freestanding bathtub is the perfect place to soak your tired limbs after a long day of biking around the city.
-Because as the saying goes; ‘when in Rome…’.
-A trip to Amsterdam is not complete without a bike ride.
-But a stay in this bicycle themed room comes close!
+The Bike Builder room offers splendid views over the canal.
+The bathroom, including a freestanding bathtub, is the perfect place to soak your tired limbs after a long day of biking around the city.
+Because as the saying goes; ‘when in Rome…’. a trip to Amsterdam is not complete without a bike ride through the city and along its countless canals and bridges.
+But a stay in this bicycle-themed room comes close!

-The main feature is the large high wheeler in the bathroom.
-It’s from around 1900, and is the first machine to be called a ‘bicycle’.
-A deep door cabinet, custom made for its original owner, provides storage for your clothes.
-Two wooden wheels of a 1920’s racing bike are transformed into nightstands and two carbide lamps got a second life as bedside lamps.
+The main feature is the large high wheeler in the bathroom, dating back to around 1900, and was the first engine to be called a ‘bicycle’.
+A deep door cabinet, custom made for its original owner, provides storage space for your clothes.
+Two wooden wheels of a 1920s racing bike were repurposed into nightstands and two carbide lamps got a second life as bedside lamps.

 The Bicycle Room is modest in size, but mighty in appeal.
 Where better to crawl in bed with a book after a busy day, than here?

-The many windows in this room offer generous views of the canal and the small side street below.
+The many windows in this room offer generous views over the canal and the small side street below.

 Fitting the theme, many of the room’s decorative elements and furnishings consist of vintage leather finds and cleverly recycled pieces.
 The headboard is a reused harness leather gym mat.
 Next to it, the nightstands are two wrought iron bases of old treadle sewing machines, poured into clear epoxy resin.
 Other parts of the machines are clearly recognizable in the night lights.

-One gorgeous, leather trunks were refitted into small cabinets for the coffee making facilities.
-On them, old faded stickers from all over the world reveal the adventurous lives of the previous owners.
+One gorgeous leather trunk was refitted into small cabinets for the coffee and tea making facilities.
+In addition, old faded stickers from all over the world reveal the adventurous lives of the previous owners.

-The use of leather gives this room a warm and sophisticated flair.
+The use of leather provides this room with a warm, sophisticated flair.
 Guests will enjoy retreating here after a long day’s work or sightseeing.

-Set foot in this comfortable corner room, located on the 4th floor.
-The many windows make the room light and offer magnificent views of the canal below.
+Set foot into this comfortable corner room, located on the 4th floor.
+The many windows make the room bright and offer magnificent views over the canal below.

-The room is decorated with elegant pieces.
-Many are inventive, bespoke items using materials fitting the theme of the room.
-The lights by the bed for instance are reclaimed aluminum shoe-stretchers from the 1940’s.
-The matching nightstands are made with two aluminum boot-molds supporting a steel top.
+The room is decorated with elegant and unique pieces.
+Many are inventive, bespoke items using materials fitting the room’s theme.
+The lights by the bed for instance are reclaimed aluminium shoe-stretchers dating back to the 1940s.
+The matching nightstands are made of two aluminium boot-moulds supporting a steel top.

-An old English deep door cabinet offers plenty of storage for your clothes.
+An old English deep door cabinet offers plenty of space to store your clothes.
 The table, once used to produce rubber boots, now serves as a writing table.
 A collection of shoemaker’s tools, two antique and re-upholstered easy chairs and a small shoemaker’s workbench complete the dapper scheme of this room.

-You can bet your boots that this room will offer all the comfort you’ll need.
-So kick off your shoes and relax your tired feet in this stylish room.
+You can bet your boots that this room will offer all the comfort you’ll need and want.
+So take off your shoes and relax your tired feet in this stylish room.

-Like most of our rooms, this room offers a beautiful view of the canal through its many windows.
-Fitting the theme of the room, the designer crafted clever custom items and curated unique finds.
-Together with the original details, this room oozes the allure and adventure of travel.
+Like most of our rooms, this room offers a beautiful canal view through its numerous windows.
+Fitting the theme of the room, the designer cleverly crafted custom items and curated unique finds.
+Together with the original details, this room oozes the allure of adventure and travel.

-Two messing sextants, instruments used to measure the distance between two objects for navigation purposes, serve as handsome reading lights.
+Two messing sextants, instruments used to measure the distance between two objects for navigation purposes, serve as esthetic reading lights.
 The desk is an old cartographer’s secretary.
-The nightstands are made with an old Art-deco travel trunk that was sawn in half.
-The open bathroom, with the freestanding claw foot bathtub, further adds to the already abundant comfort.
-Next to it, a large, old map of Amsterdam will make the mind travel to days past.
+The nightstands are made of an old Art-deco travel trunk, sawn in half.
+The open bathroom including a freestanding claw foot bathtub further adds to the already abundant comfort.
+Above it, a large, ancient map of Amsterdam will make your mind travel to past days.

-Enjoy this comfortable room, as a perfect base for navigating through all Amsterdam has to offer.
+Enjoy this comfortable room as a perfect base for navigating through everything Amsterdam has to offer.

-With beer barrels usually stored in a cellar, it makes sense that this room is found in the lower level of the hotel.
-With it’s windows, allowing for enough natural light, and it’s own entrance from the street, this rooms feels like a private apartment in which you can experience the liveliness of the streets.
+As beer barrels are typically stored in a cellar, it makes perfect sense that this room is situated in the hotel’s basement.
+With a private entrance from the street, this room feels like a private apartment in which you can experience the liveliness of the streets.

-The old stone tile floor almost presents the illusion of being in an old brewery.
-Copper tones throughout, and inventive use of reclaimed materials, complete the theme.
-By the window, a gorgeous red copper, freestanding bathtub, is reminiscent of a vintage kettle used in breweries and distilleries.
+The old stone tile floor almost provides the illusion of being in an old brewery.
+Copper tones throughout the room and inventive use of reclaimed materials complete its theme.
+By the window can be found a gorgeous red copper, freestanding bathtub, reminiscent of a vintage kettle used in breweries and distilleries.

-The original sleeping alcove now houses a clever wardrobe to store your clothes and accessories.
-Next to it, a door cleverly hides an actual bootleg brewery, with homemade kettles made from reclaimed boilers.
+The original sleeping alcove now cleverly houses a wardrobe to store your clothes and accessories.
+Next to it, a door secretly hides an actual bootleg brewery, with homemade kettles made from reclaimed boilers.

-This room offers a perfect hideaway for guests who like their privacy, with easy access to the allure of Amsterdam’s many bars and café’s.
+This room offers a perfect hideaway for guests who like privacy, with easy access to the allure of Amsterdam’s many bars and cafés.